- Making requests

 - It says I can't re-use the information I got! #

 Authorities often add legal boilerplate about Copyright, which at first glance implies you may not be able do anything with the information.
 This is likely to be incorrect.
-For example, the latest Statement of IP Principles for Australian Government Agencies explicitly encourages reuse.
+For example, the latest Intellectual property principles for Commonwealth entities explicitly encourages reuse.

-Consistent with the need for free and open re-use and adaptation, public sector information should be licensed by agencies under the Creative Commons BY standard as the default.
+Consistent with the need for free and open re-use and adaptation, public sector information should be licensed by entities under the Creative Commons BY standard as the default.

 You can, of course, write articles about the information or summarise it, or quote parts of it.
 We also think you should feel free to republish the information in full, just as we do, even though in theory you might not be allowed to do so.
 See our policy on copyright.